 Readmission is not automatic.

-At UC San Diego, all programs leading to master’s degrees and to doctoral degrees (other than the MD) are under the jurisdiction of the Graduate Council and are administered by the Office of Graduate Studies.
+At UC San Diego, all programs leading to master’s degrees and to doctoral degrees (other than the MD and PharmD) are under the jurisdiction of the Graduate Council and are administered by the Office of Graduate Studies.

 The San Diego campus emphasizes the research character of graduate education.
 Doctoral and most master’s degrees are the culmination of creative effort and attest to the ability of the recipient to continue original inquiry.
 In addition to requiring original research, most of UC San Diego’s graduate programs expect their students to obtain teaching experience.